CharlesTChapman/ctf-writeups/picoctf/buffer-overflow-1.md

 - **How to find offsets.** In the previous challenge, the offset was equal to the buffer size + ebp size.
 Here that was not the case as the program added in extra bytes for alignment.
 Hence, I had to use pwndbg to find the offset by reading the function's assembly code.
 - **How to use GDB to find function memory addresses.** This challenge was my first time using GDB to find  addresses for functions in the binary.
-- **How to use pwn to write exploits.** This was also my first time using pwn to write an exploit.
+- **How to use pwntools to write exploits.** This was also my first time using pwntools to write an exploit.
 While this case was a fairly simple exploit, I learned about the exploit writing process and what information is needed before writing an exploit.

 ---